 Before registering for your first quarter of classes, you may need to take placement tests for English and/or math if required for your program.
 There are many ways to place into classes; please meet with your advisor to know if you will need any placement testing.

 Details about the placement test, such as cost and test dates, can be found on the Testing Center Web pages.
 You’ll also find a link to test prep resources below.

 The orientation is designed to introduce the broad range of programs and resources available to you as a student at North.
 The on-campus orientation offers the opportunity to ask questions, meet other new students and meet with an advisor to plan the first quarter class schedule.
 You can find orientation dates and an online sign-up on the Advising Web pages.

 Several campus programs have their own orientation processes.
-They include Basic Skills, Running Start and International Programs.
+They include ABE/GED, ESL, Seattle Promise, Running Start, International Programs and Bachelor of Applied Science degrees.
 See the program Web pages or visit their offices for more information.

 Well, that’s it for this section.
-I hope you learned a lot about how to get started as a student at NSC.
+We hope you learned a lot about how to get started as a student at NSC.